 Write a little about yourself.
 Just a paragraph will do.

-I'm a law and government professor, recently moved to the Easton
+I'm a law professor, and moved to New Jersey from St. Louis last

-area from St. Louis.
-I'm originally from DC, and lived for a long
+fall.
+I'm originally from DC, and lived for a long time in Boston

 I'm a huge nerd in some ways, but not in the ways many people